rebeca-lang/rebeca-lang.github.io/projects/RebecAI.md

 [ Implementation and cource code ](https://github.com/rebeca-lang/research-RebecAI)

-Note that this is a fork of Repo, available at LINK, under the MIT License.
+Note that this is a fork of LINK, under the MIT License.

 #### Paper
-Relevant paper can be found here LINK.
+Relevant paper can be found [ here ]().

 #### Project Members